 But food is particularly difficult in terms of logistics, especially in China where 30% of the food supply is lost to wastage.
 And sourcing, supplying, selling, delivering and sometimes preparing food are activities that are far from Alibaba’s expertise in e-commerce.
+Plus, they are getting into physical operations in a people-intensive and non-scalable way.
 This initiative struck me as a big departure from their core business.

 But against this big challenge, you also have the mother-of-all opportunities.
 China’s demand for food is going to be way beyond what can be produced domestically (due to limited acreage, very limited water supply, low soil productivity and other factors).
 Feeding China is going to a big huge global business.

 Alibaba does seem drawn to big problems that can be attacked with data and digital technology.
 In contrast, local convenience stores actually don’t have that many problems to solve (probably just traffic, merchandising and modernization).